webplatform/docs-wpd/CSS_property_guide/index.md

 * background-clip
 * background-origin

-==Assigning yourself to work on your chosen properties==
+==Assigning you to work on your chosen properties==

 Once you have grabbed some properties to work on, let us know, so we can track who is working on what.

 Then work through each property until you have completed your set.
-In this example I will do background-image.
+In this example I will do background-image — see my finished example at http://docs.webplatform.org/wiki/css/properties/background-image

 ==Creating your page, in the right place==